CSC207-UofT/Course-Project-group-045/Phase 0/Progress Report.md

 with the classes character, item and actions, with actions utilizing items in the inventory and provide bonuses to characters

-Item Class: The abstract item class will store information on the status of different items, perform a certain action or functionality when used, and they can all be picked up when randomly scattered on the map by a character in range of the item or dropped, in order to do this it will have to interact with the character and map classes
+Entity.Item Class: The abstract item class will store information on the status of different items, perform a certain action or functionality when used, and they can all be picked up when randomly scattered on the map by a character in range of the item or dropped, in order to do this it will have to interact with the character and map classes

 As of phase 0 we have 3 subclasses or unique items for the abstract class item

-- Class AtkPot: As a subclass of item is inherits methods from its parents, enhances a character's attack power by a certain amount, it will collaborate with classes Characters, any character subclasses, Actions, map and of course its parent class Item
+- Class Entity.AtkPot: As a subclass of item is inherits methods from its parents, enhances a character's attack power by a certain amount, it will collaborate with classes Characters, any character subclasses, Actions, map and of course its parent class Entity.Item

-- Class DefPot: As a subclass of item is inherits methods from its parents, enhances a character's defense power by a certain amount, it will collaborate with classes Characters, any character subclasses, Actions, map and of course its parent class Item
+- Class DefPot: As a subclass of item is inherits methods from its parents, enhances a character's defense power by a certain amount, it will collaborate with classes Characters, any character subclasses, Actions, map and of course its parent class Entity.Item

-- Class HpPot: As a subclass of item is inherits methods from its parents, enhances a character's total health by a certain amount, it will collaborate with classes Characters, any character subclasses, Actions, map and of course its parent class Item
+- Class Entity.HpPot: As a subclass of item is inherits methods from its parents, enhances a character's total health by a certain amount, it will collaborate with classes Characters, any character subclasses, Actions, map and of course its parent class Entity.Item

-Something to keep in mind is that as of now so far, we have decided that the AI will not have its own inventory and EnemyChar will not be able to pick up items
+Something to keep in mind is that as of now so far, we have decided that the AI will not have its own inventory and Entity.EnemyChar will not be able to pick up items

 ----------------------------------------------------------------